 UNR frat where pledge died appeals 15-year suspension

-A fraternity chapter at the University of Nevada, Reno where an 18-year-old pledge died in October is appealing its a 15-year suspension.
-The Reno Gazette-Journal reports Sigma Nu's Delta Xi Chapter on Thursday requested a hearing in front of the Student Conduct Board, which investigates violations of school rules.
+A fraternity chapter at the University of Nevada, Reno where an 18-year-old pledge died in October is appealing its 15-year suspension.
+Sigma Nu's Delta Xi Chapter on Thursday requested a hearing in front of the Student Conduct Board, which investigates violations of school rules, the Reno Gazette-Journal reported .

 Add your comments below